CMSgov/bluebutton-site-static/_pages/developers.md

 #### Request authorization from user

-To allow a user to authorize your application, direct them to Blue Button's `authorize` endpoint.
+To allow a user to authorize your application, direct them to the Blue Button 2.0 API `authorize` endpoint.
 The request must include the `response_type` set to `code`, your application's client_id, and your application's redirect_uri.
 An optional `state` field that your application can use to identify the authorization request is recommended.

 ```